sensible-hq/sensible-docs/readme-sync/v0/welcome/00 - draft-human-review.md

 You can click the checkmark icon next to each field to mark it approved.
 When you're done editing field values, click **Approve Extraction** to remove it from the extractions flagged for review.

-You can filter by review status for extractions in the **Extraction history** tab using the **Review Status** criterium, and in the Sensible API by the reference/list-extractions by the `review_status` parameter.
+You can filter by review status for extractions in the **Extraction history** tab using the **Review Status** criterium, and in the Sensible API by using the [List extractions](reference:list-extractions) endpoint with the `review_statuses` parameter.